 Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies National Policy Statement for Freshwater Management [NPS] All 2.1 (1) The objective of this National Policy Statement is to ensure that natural and physical resources are managed in a way that prioritises: a) first, the health and well-being of water bodies and freshwater ecosystems b) second, the health needs of people (such as drinking water) c) third, the ability of people and communities to provide for their social, economic, and cultural well-being, now and in the future.
-2.2 Policy 6: There is no further loss of extent of natural inland wetlands, their values are protected, and their restoration is promoted.
-2.2 Policy 7: The loss of river extent and values is avoided to the extent practicable.
+2.2 Policy 6: There is no further loss of extent of natural inland wetlands, their values are prot 2.2 Policy 7: The loss of river extent and values is avoided to the extent practicable.
 2.2 Policy 8: The significant values of outstanding water bodies are protected.
 2.2 Policy 9: The habitats of indigenous freshwater species are protected.
 Auckland Unitary Plan Chapter B7.
 Toitū te whenua, toitū te taiao - Natural resources [RPS] All B7.3.1(1) Degraded freshwater systems are enhanced.
 B7.3.1(2) Loss of freshwater systems is minimised.
 B7.3.1(3) The adverse effects of changes in land use on freshwater are avoided, remedied or mitigated.
-B7.3.2(1) Integrate the management of subdivision, use and development and freshwater systems by undertaking all of the following: a) ensuring water supply, stormwater and wastewater infrastructure is adequately provided for in areas of new growth or intensification; b) ensuring catchment management plans form part of the structure planning process; c) controlling the use of land and discharges to minimise the adverse effects of runoff on freshwater systems and progressively reduce existing adverse effects where those systems or water are degraded; and d) avoiding development where it will significantly increase adverse effects on freshwater systems, unless these adverse effects can be adequately mitigated.
-B7.3.2(4) Avoid the permanent loss and significant modification or diversion of lakes, rivers, streams (excluding ephemeral streams), and wetlands and their margins, unless all of the following apply: a) it is necessary to provide for: (iv) infrastructure b) no practicable alternative exists; c) mitigation measures are implemented to address the adverse effects arising from the loss in freshwater system functions and values; and d) where adverse effects cannot be adequately mitigated, environmental benefits including on-site or off-site works are provided.
-B7.3.2(5) Manage subdivision, use, development, including discharges and activities in the beds of lakes, rivers streams, and in wetlands, to do all of the following: a) protect identified Natural Lake Management Areas, Natural Stream Management Areas, and Wetland Management Areas; b) minimise erosion and modification of beds and banks of lakes, rivers, streams and wetlands;
+B7.3.2(1) Integrate the management of subdivision, use and development and freshwater system a) ensuring water supply, stormwater and wastewater infrastructure is adequately provide intensification; b) ensuring catchment management plans form part of the structure planning process; c) controlling the use of land and discharges to minimise the adverse effects of runoff or reduce existing adverse effects where those systems or water are degraded; and d) avoiding development where it will significantly increase adverse effects on freshwater be adequately mitigated.
+B7.3.2(4) Avoid the permanent loss and significant modification or diversion of lakes, rivers, st wetlands and their margins, unless all of the following apply: a) it is necessary to provide for: (iv) infrastructure b) no practicable alternative exists; c) mitigation measures are implemented to address the adverse effects arising from the values; and d) where adverse effects cannot be adequately mitigated, environmental benefits includ B7.3.2(5) Manage subdivision, use, development, including discharges and activities in the be to do all of the following: a) protect identified Natural Lake Management Areas, Natural Stream Management Areab, minimise erosion and modification of beds and banks of lakes, rivers, streams and weight and the structure is a model.